mcmakler/swagger-gin-generator/README.md

 "/url" is the string with URL for gin.
 "tag" is the swagger tag, which will be used for each response and subgroup of given group, can be empty

-You can use middlewares in group and create subgroups:
+You can use middlewares in a group and create subgroups:

 ``` go
 wrGroup.Use(someMiddleware, oneMoreMiddleware)